create3000/x3d-image/README.md

 Modify the current view so that all objects fit in view volume.

-### -b
+### -b *color*

-Set background to transparent.
-Use PNG as output image format.
+Set background to specified color.
+Color can be any CSS color including transparent ones.
+Use PNG as output image format for transparent backgrounds.

 ### -e *[**CANNON**, HELIPAD, FOOTPRINT]*